youssefjeh/Cofig-Installation-d-Azure-devops-Server-22/README.md

 - **Search** désactivé via l’assistant
 - ✅ **Full-Text Search** installé manuellement (obligatoire)
 - 📌 Erreur évitée : `F255149` (absence de Full-Text Search)

+`F255149: The following server that is running SQL Server does not have the full-text search feature installed: KARCEL.
+This feature is required for Azure DevOps Server to operate correctly.`

 ---